Can counterfactual explanations of AI systems' predictions skew lay users' causal intuitions about the world? If so, can we correct for that?: Experiment 1

-After providing informed consent and basic demographic information, participants were shown a welcome message.
+\paragraph{Procedure} After providing informed consent and basic demographic information (age, gender, and first language; no personally identifiable information was collected), participants were shown a welcome message.
 Participants then answered two preliminary questions:~`How familiar are you with the factors that may affect salary?' and `How familiar are you with the AI technology, e.g.~AI systems that are able to make predictions?'.
 Answers to both questions were on a 7-point Likert scale from `1 - Not at all familiar' to `7 - Extremely familiar'.
 The main motivation for including these questions was to check whether any differences among the three groups in the subsequent Expectation or Action estimates were due to differences in familiarity with the domain (salary) or familiarity with AI technology.

 Following these two preliminary questions, participants saw a preamble for the specific group they were assigned to, i.e.~Control, AI Prediction, AI Explanation (square brackets indicate which text was presented to which group):